Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/First-Shader-Graph.md

 ![](images/MyFirstShaderGraph_07.png)

-This adds a new property in the Blackboard with the following options in the Inspector when the property is selected.
+This adds a new property in the Blackboard with the following options in the **Node Settings** tab of the [Graph Inspector]() when the property is selected.

 ![](images/MyFirstShaderGraph_08.png)